Manual for CrochetPARADE (the Crochet PAttern Renderer, Analyzer and DEbugger)

 Bottom nodes are defined after the first : symbol and are separated by semicolons.
 Unlike top nodes, bottom nodes do not have stitch types specified in parentheses.
 Instead, they may have an optional number prefix that indicates the attachment depth.
 For example, in the stitch definition &funky^A(funky):B;2C;D~A-D::!-1-A;B-1-A;C-1-A;D-1-A, B is a bottom node with an attachment depth of 1 (default when no number is specified), where C has an attachment depth of 2, meaning Stitch A attaches to the attachment point of C, and not to C directly.

-A bottom node followed by [front] or [back] specifies that the stitch is worked in the front/back loop.
-For example, the default definition of double crochet in the back loop is &dcbl^A(dcbl):B[back]~A-B::!-1-A;B-2-A.
+A bottom node followed by [front] or [back] specifies that the stitch is worked in the front/back loop/post.
+For example, the default definition of double crochet in the back loop is &dcbl^A(dcbl):B[back]~A-B::!-1-A;B-2-A. The default amount of "sticking" distance in front/in the back is 0.2 times the chain length.
+You can change that by adding a number after front/back.
+So, for example the definition of front-post double crochet is: &fpdc^A(fpdc):B[front0.6]~A-B::!-1-A;B-1.5-A

 The order in which the bottom nodes are written specifies the attachment order of the current stitch to the top nodes of the previous stitches.